simope/ebankAPI/README.md

 Work in progress.

-I started this project to learn and practice with FastAPI and MongoDB.
+I started this project to learn and practice with FastAPI and PostgreSQL.
 The plan is to have an API that accesses a DB with information about currency transactions between users and users themselves.

 ### API Endpoints